fobabs/rust-journey/README.md

 2. **Nth Fibonacci**: A command-line program that generates the `nth` fibonacci number inspired by the Rust book.
 3. **Temperature Converter**: A command-line temperature converter inspired by the Rust book.
 4. **Twelve Days of Christmas Lyrics**: A simple program that prints out the lyrics of the "Twelve Days of Christmas" song.
+5. **Minigrep**: A command-line program that searches for a query string in a file and prints out the lines that contain it.
+6. **Multi-Threaded Web Server**: A multi-threaded web server that can handle concurrent requests.

 ## Learning Resources